What are they?

 The horns occur in a wide variety of shapes and sizes and each one makes a different sound.
 For example, large horns blown from the end make a low bass drone, while those blown from the side produce a higher note.
 Modern research by Simon O’Dwyer has discovered that a skilled musician can use the horns to produce a complex melody.

-Bronze horns across Ireland
+Bronze Horns across Ireland

 During the Bronze Age, horns were widely used in Ireland and over 104 have been discovered.